Yogesh9643/hireX/README.md

 # hireX
-This is a hiring platform test
+This is a hiring platform auth0